localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 ### Networking

+{{< alert title="Note" >}}
+Network access to EC2 instance is not possible on macOS.
+This is because Docker Desktop on macOS does not expose the bridge network to the host system.
+{{< /alert >}}

 Network addresses for Dockerized instances are allocated by the Docker daemon.
 These addresses are printed in the logs while the instance is being initialized.

 ```bash
 2022-03-21T14:46:49.540  INFO  Instance i-1d6327abf04e31be6 will be accessible via SSH at: 127.0.0.1:55705
 ```

+When instances are launched, LocalStack attempts to start SSH server `/usr/sbin/sshd` in the Docker base image.
+If not found, it installs and starts the [Dropbear](https://github.com/mkj/dropbear) SSH server.

 To be able to access the instance at additional ports from the host system, you can modify the default security group and incorporate the needed ingress ports.